deepthikatta27/Smart-Car-Parking-System/README.md

-# Smart Car Parking System
+# 🚗🅿️ Smart Car Parking System 🚗🅿️

-## Description
+## 📝 Description
 The Smart Car Parking System is a project that aims to provide a convenient and efficient parking solution by using various sensors, Arduino Uno, and an ESP8266 Wi-Fi module to connect to the Blynk IoT Platform.
-This system allows car owners to check the availability of parking slots in real-time through their mobile phones or computers.
+This system allows car owners to check the availability of parking slots in real time through their mobile phones or computers.

-## Components Used
+## 🛠️ Components Used
 - Arduino Uno
 - ESP8266 Wi-Fi module
 - Ultrasonic sensors